ctag/gestum/esp/esp.md

 The esp-01 has 1MB of flash, runs at 40MHz, costs less than $5 and is pretty small.
 Can be programmed with an [external FTDI adapter](http://www.14core.com/wiring-and-upgrading-the-esp8266-firmware-via-ttl-uart-bridge/) and a sacrifice to the gods of poor PCB design.
 Accepts only 3V3 officially... but will work with 5V and get scalding hot.

+The ESP-01 has two onboard LEDs, red and blue.
+Red is connected to power, blue is connected to the board's TX.

+ESP-link adds an external green LED for wireless status.
+It is active-low; 3.3V draw.

 ![Image of esp-01](https://cdn.instructables.com/FE9/58ZS/IJX7FON7/FE958ZSIJX7FON7.MEDIUM.jpg)

 ## Installation